codedeviate/nrun/README.md

-  nrun -x  <script>                 Execute a defined nrun script in the current project nrun -xl                          List all defined nrun scripts and the commands they run nrun -xp <script>                 Execute a defined nrun script in all defined projects nrun -T                           Measure the time it takes to run a script
+  nrun -x  <script>                 Execute a defined nrun script in the current project nrun -xl                          List all defined nrun scripts and the commands they run nrun -xp <script>                 Execute a defined nrun script in all defined projects nrun -xat <token>                 Add the X_AUTH_TOKEN environment variable to the script environment nrun -T                           Measure the time it takes to run a script nrun -w <url>                     Get the content of the url and print it to the terminal nrun -wt <template>               Get the content of the url and its parameters defined in the template and print it to the terminal nrun -wi                          Get the content of the url and print information about the response and the headers nrun -wh                          Get the content of the url and print the headers nrun -wnb                         Get the content of the url but don't print the body nrun -who                         Get the content of the url but only print the headers
 ```
+*Please note that the examples of the listed flags may require a combination with other flags and might not work stand-alone.*

 ## Flags